TritonDataCenter/pkgsrc.smartos.org/install-on-illumos/index.markdown

 					<p></p>
 {% highlight bash %}
 #
-# Copy and paste the lines below to install the latest 64-bit tools set.
+# Copy and paste the lines below to install the latest tools bootstrap.
 #
 BOOTSTRAP_TAR="bootstrap-trunk-tools-20220706.tar.gz"
 BOOTSTRAP_SHA="c15932a7cc791b8c5f7a0137a7521c28c503b453"